 Insurers say the most common claims to homes and property are or dislodged tiles or slates, windows broken by debris carried on the storm, dislodged aerials that have gone on to cause further damage and trees or branches brought down by high winds, as well as flooding.

+All this extreme weather is bad news for cars too.
 Aside from water damage, most claims are routine for severe weather, however; and include falling branches, tiles and other debris – while some cars are blown off the road.

 What can you do?

 If there is a chance that your home or property could be damaged there are steps you can take to minimise and manage it.

 If possible, take photographs of any damage to your property.
 This will prove useful when making an insurance claim.
 Following flooding or damage to your property, do not use gas or electrics until they have been checked by a qualified tradesmen.

 Will claims lead to premium increases?